matomo-org/developer-documentation/docs/distributing-your-plugin.md

     ```

-- `preview` - Preview let's you define a demo link and a video.
+- `preview` - Preview lets you define a demo link and a video.
 If defined, they will be visible in the "Preview" tab of your plugin.
 The object can contain any of the following fields:
     - `demo_url` - A URL to a demo of your plugin
     - `video_url` - A Vimeo or YouTube URL to showcase your plugin.
 The URL has to be as in the example below.
 This means a Vimeo URL has to start with `https://player.vimeo.com/video/` and a YouTube URL has to start with `https://www.youtube.com/embed/`.